pixelsdb/pixels/README.md

 ./sbin/reset-cache.sh
 ./sbin/start-pixels.sh
 ```
+`reset-cache.sh` is only needed for the first time of starting Pixels.
+It initializes some states in etcd for Pixels.
-Enter the home of presto-server and start Presto:
+Then, enter the home of presto-server and start Presto:
 ```bash
 ./bin/launcher start
 ```